This ground breaking account of all 2,483 species of beetle so far recorded in Hertfordshire was published by the HNHS in July 2018.

 Published in hardback in the same, attractive A4 format as our five existing wildlife atlases, the book’s 496 pages include 750 distribution maps for the more widely-recorded beetle species.
 More than 600 colour photographs illustrate a group of insects whose intricacy and beauty are too easily overlooked.

 Buyers wishing to save on the charge for mailing such a large book may arrange to collect their copy from the HNHS Secretary in St Albans (by prior appointment).
+Arrangements can also be made to collect the book from the HNHS bookstall on Saturday 28 and Sunday 29 July at the Festival of Wildlife.
 Alternatively, books will be available for collection or purchase at two launch events:

 - 6.30pm Tuesday 31 July at the Royal Entomological Society headquarters, The Mansion House, Chiswell Green Lane, St Albans AL2 3NS